radareorg/radare.org/gsoc/2019/ideas.md

 Student will understand modern program analysis problems in application to binary diffing, and how to improve the performance of patch analysis.

 ### Benefits for the project
-This feature will make radare2 usable for day-to-day patch analysis of modern software, as well as improving the automation and performance of this task.
+This feature will make radare2 usable for day-to-day patch analysis of modern software, as well as improve the automation and performance of this task.

 ### Assess requirements for midterm/final evaluation
 - 1st term: radiff2/radare2 should support highlighting types, arguments, and variables differences between functions.